 (Hide a house or car key before students arrive) When the children are ready to begin the story, tell them that you are going to pretend that you lost your house (or car) key.
 Show the children all of your other keys and explain what they are used for.
 Then explain that even though you have all of the other keys – – – the house key is very important to you.
 You really need to get into your house when you go home today and only that key works.
 Let the children help you hunt for the key.
 After they have found the key settle them all down for the lesson.
 “In today’s lesson we are going to learn about a shepherd who had a lot of sheep.
 One of those sheep got lost . . .”

+A shepherd watches after every sheep and takes care of them.
 Sometimes dangerous animals like bears and lions would come and try to hurt his sheep.
-The shepherd protected the sheep and chased all of the dangerous animals away from them.
+The shepherd protects the sheep and chases all of the dangerous animals away from them.

 This story can be told using a variety of methods.
 Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
 Click here for visual aids and story-telling methods.